Written by Paul J Bucknell on August, 09, 2019

 The Source of Joy

 Where does joy come from?
-What is the source for this joy and experience found in a believer’s life?
+What is the source of this joy and experience in a believer’s life?

-The word “joy” is used 211 times (NASB) in the Bible.
-Along with this frequently-used term are a few synonymous words like “rejoice” and “glad.”
-God designed Christians to celebrate His good hand on their lives with joy.
-Perhaps the most famous call to be filled with God’s joy is found in Philippians 4:4, “Rejoice in the Lord always; again I will say, rejoice!”
+The Bible uses the word ‘joy’ 211 times (NASB).
+Along with this frequently used term are a few synonymous words like “rejoice” and “glad.”
+God designed Christians to celebrate His excellent hand on their lives with joy.
+Perhaps the most famous call to be filled with God’s joy is found in Philippians 4:4: “Rejoice in the Lord always; again I will say, rejoice!”

 Even in the heavily-packed theological Book of Romans, joy is mentioned as a hallmark of the Christian life.
 “For the kingdom of God is not eating and drinking, but righteousness and peace and joy in the Holy Spirit” (Romans 14:17).
 Whatever overtones might be associated with the kingdom of God, the ecstasy of God’s saving work should overtake all of one’s struggles and pains.
 Righteousness, peace, and joy stem from the constant infilling of the Holy Spirit.

-All Christians should anticipate being regularly encouraged by the joy of the Lord, no matter how long one has believed.
-Surely you have seen bright new believers with beaming faces, having just come to know the Lord.
-But, like me, you also have seen a lot of professing Christians who lack that joy, indicating that there are factors that foster that joy as well pits where that joy can be lost.
+All Christians should anticipate being regularly encouraged by the joy of the Lord, no matter how long they have believed.
+Indeed, you have seen bright new believers with beaming faces, having just come to know the Lord.
+But, like me, you also have seen many professing Christians who lack that joy, indicating that there are factors that foster that joy and deep pits where that joy can be lost.

 There are two general musts to fly a giant hot air balloon.
-Before one ascends and glides over the surface of the earth, 1) the heavyweights tied to heavy ropes must be released.
-2) and hot air must be produced to create a lighter air to overcome the effects of gravity.
-And so, there are some spiritual duties of a believer to maintain one’s joy.
-Let’s first look at the heavy loads that will keep our hearts from exulting in our God, and then, look at some positive things we can do on our part to rejoice in the Lord always.
+Before one ascends and glides over the earth's surface, 1) the heavyweights tied to heavy ropes must be released.
+2) hot air must be produced to create lighter air to overcome the effects of gravity.
+And so, a believer has some spiritual duties to maintain one’s joy.
+Let’s first look at the heavy loads that will keep our hearts from rejoicing in our God and then look at some positive things we can do on our part to rejoice in the Lord always.

 Heavy Burdens of the Soul

-One must free oneself from dragging-weights of the soul to experience the fullness of God’s joy.
+One must free oneself from the dragging weights of the soul to experience the fullness of God’s joy.

 “Through whom also we have obtained our introduction by faith into this grace in which we stand; and we exult in hope of the glory of God” (Romans 5:2).

-Likewise, those who primarily use the Lord to get more in this life will never discover God’s joy because they are looking in the wrong place for the wrong thing.
-They are searching in the world’s junk pile of success that is readied to be burned rather than seeking Christ’s purpose for their lives.
+Likewise, those who primarily use the Lord to gain more in this life will never discover God’s joy because they are looking in the wrong place for the wrong thing.
+They are searching in the world’s junk pile of success, which is readied to be burned rather than seeking Christ’s purpose for their lives.

-Another weight holding back God’s joy is the pride that issues enjoyment from an argument or discussion of the truth rather than personally experiencing the joy of the teachings of the faith.
-I have seen so many conversations on election—God’s choice of us before the foundation of the world (Eph 1:4)—not lead to exultation over God’s willingness to choose them to be His forever.
-More than often, the power of the truth gets lost in the heated differences of opinion.
+Another weight holding back God’s joy is pride, which issues enjoyment from an argument or discussion of the truth rather than personal experience of the joy of the teachings of the faith.
+I have seen so many conversations on election—God’s choice of us before the foundation of the world (Eph 1:4)—not lead to triumph over God’s willingness to choose them to be His forever.
+More often than not, the power of the truth gets lost in the heated differences of opinion.

 I have only highlighted a few of the many weights that hold us back in our relationship with the Lord and interfere with the rediscoveries of the Lord’s joy.